beejjorgensen/bgc/src/bgc_part_0100_boilerplate.md

 can reasonably promise is that this guide won't end on a cliffhanger... or _will_ it?

+## How to Read This Book

+The book is in two parts: the tutorial part and the reference part.

+If you're new, go through the tutorial part in order, generally.
+The higher you get in chapters, the less important it is to go in order.

+And no matter your skill level, the reference part is there with complete examples of the standard library function calls to help refresh your memory whenever needed.
+Good for reading over a bowl of cereal or other time.

 ## Platform and Compiler

 I'll try to stick to Plain Ol'-Fashioned [flw[ISO-standard C|ANSI_C]].